 It can be very frustrating when I am out in public and I can’t get in the bathroom because it is being occupied by someone who is not disabled.
-Here is why you should not use the accessible bathroom if you are not disabled.
+Here is why you should not use the handicapped bathroom if you are not disabled.

 It’s usually the only one with enough space for a wheelchair or medical equipment- Some regular stalls are way too small for wheelchairs, mobility aids, or medical equipment to fit into.
 It’s common courtesy to use a regular stall if you are able because if a disabled person comes in and needs it, they have to wait for you.
 Most of the time there is only one or two handicapped stalls and they are almost always occupied.
 Most of the time they are occupied by a non-disabled person.
 You never know if a disabled person will need to use the handicapped bathroom so unless all the other stalls are being occupied, don’t use it.